Wiredcraft/test-fullstack/lightning-talk-polling-app/README.md

 - I do research to check the latest trends
 - Pick frameworks, services to use
 - Learn as much as I can about the frameworks and services I’ve picked, depending on the time I have
-- Write down a plan (a basic road map), on a paper, whiteboard, Google doc.
-The plan usually contains a list of tasks, a list of app's features, a simple class diagram, a mockup for the UI (I’m not a designer so I user draw.io to draw one)
+- Write down a plan ([here is my software requirement document for the test](https://github.com/bilal-korir/test-fullstack/blob/master/software-requirement-document.pdf)), on a paper, whiteboard, Google doc.
+The plan usually contains a list of tasks, a list of app's features, a simple class diagram, a mockup for the UI (I’m not a designer, so I use draw.io to draw one)
 - Start building
 - As I build, I learn, as I learn new techniques and best practices I refactor my code to apply new techniques.
 If I learn something new to improve my code I don’t mind to rewrite it - especially if it is going to save time in the future update or will be easier for the team to use
 - I keep a list open, whenever I have and idea about the code to improve or to do I write it down so I don’t forgot it.
 I use the same list to track bugs I find during development.
 Later I come back to the list to check tasks or bugs